sabrinahirani/reinforcement-learning-w-gym/README.md

 ### 05. Deep Deterministic Policy Gradient (DDPG)

 Deep Deterministic Policy Gradient (DDPG) is a reinforcement learning algorithm that uses actor-critic methods (as seen in A2C); however, DDPG builds on the actor-critic framework by combining actor-critic methods with strategies from Q-learning (like DQN).
-Here, the `Critic` models the action-value function $Q_{\theta}(s,a)$ instead of $V(s_t)$ from A2C.
+Here, the `Critic` models the action-value function $Q_{\theta}(s,a)$ (instead of $V(s_t)$ from A2C).
 The algorithm also incorporates several features from DQN including the use of a `ReplayBuffer` for experience replay and the use of soft updates and target networks for both the `Actor` and the `Critic`.

 In practice, Ornstein-Uhlenbeck noise `OUNoise` is often used to encourage exploration in DDPG.
 Ornstein-Uhlenbeck noise is a stochastic process that generates noise with specific characteristics: 1) Mean Reversion: The characteristic that the noise reverts to a central value over time (preventing noise from drifting too far) and 2) Temporal Correlation: The characteristic that noise values are correlated over time (encouraging smooth transitions rather than abrupt changes).